 Frequency distributions are a useful tool to investigate mechanisms behind the spatial occurrence of species (McGeoch and Gaston 2002).
 For parasites, frequency occupation distributions are modified such that hosts represent suitable patches (i.e. habitat) (Hess et al. 2002).
 We found that frequency distributions of prevalence of black spot disease infection in fish communities differed between sampling methods: the transects and the combination of methods tended to have a bimodal distribution (Figure 4a–b) whereas traps and seine net fishing showed no obvious pattern (Figure 4c–d).
 While binomial distributions are commonly observed in frequency occupation distributions, this pattern may be an artifact of a small sample size (Brown 1984).
 However, for our purpose, bimodal distributions revealed that lake communities tend to display either high (>60%) or low (<15%) infection prevalence.
 Since we assumed that the distribution of trematodes is not limited by the final hosts’ movements (birds) across our study area, these high- and low-prevalence groups likely represent environmental characteristics that favor (or restrict) parasite abundance and transmission from snails to fish hosts.
 Accordingly, map comparisons (Figure 4) clearly show that lake fish community prevalence can be over or underestimated according to the sampling method used.
 The different methods might have selected for fish species varying in parasite compatibility, environment varying in quality for infective stage aggregation, specific age classes or sampled different personality traits that led to biased prevalence estimates.
 Although, our approach revealed method biases in prevalence estimates, but it did not allow us to establish the mechanism behind this relationship.
 Moreover, method biases seem to be lake-dependent.

 At the site-scale, we used GAMMs to inspect relationships between the site prevalence estimate and environmental predictors (Figure 5; Appendix S2: Table S10).
 Our results showed that small-scale parameters such as water physico-chemistry and community metrics are better predictors of site prevalence estimates than larger scale metrics (e.g., lake- or landscape-scale parameters; Appendix S2: Table S10) suggesting the local scale is more appropriate for management and conservation strategies.
-Turbidity, DO, Conductivity, Area:Perimeter and Perimeter models must, however, be carefully interpreted because of gaps in the corresponding environmental gradient (Figure 5).
+Conductivity, area:perimeter and surface area models must, however, be carefully interpreted because of gaps in the corresponding environmental gradient (Figure 5).
+However we did not account for parasite identity and phylogenetic information of hosts (Martins and Poulin 2024), our findings suggest of environmental drivers of prevalence that transcend species identity.

-All physico-chemistry parameters models (turbidity, temperature, dissolved oxygen, conductivity, and pH) were good predictors of infection prevalence at the site-scale (Figure 5a–e) than the null model (Appendix S2: Table S10).
+3 out 5 physico-chemistry parameters models (temperature, conductivity, and pH) were good predictors of infection prevalence at the site-scale (Figure 5c–e) than the null model (Appendix S2: Table S10).
 Given the simplicity of sampling water physico-chemistry measurements, these metrics might be useful as proxies of parasite infection for monitoring and managing strategies.
 Consequently, we encourage researchers to investigate these relationships in other parasite species, geographic localities, and types of habitats as our data provide only a snapshot the complexity of fish-parasite associations in natural systems.